F1ound3r/AES-kode-til-studieomraadeprojekt/README.md

-# AES-kode-til-studieomraadeprojekt developen in processing Java.
+# AES-kode-til-studieomraadeprojekt developed in processing Java.
 An AES encryption program made for school.

 It's not recommended to use this program to send any encrypted data.